vuetags/vuetags/packages/documentation/tags/inputs/text-area.md

 ### `filters`

 Filters can be used to filter out characters on input.
 This prevents characters from being added when typing, when pasting and when providing an initial value.
 These are either a single filter or an array of multiple filters.
-They can be predefined presets, regular expressions or custom functions.
+They can be predefined presets, regular expressions and/or custom functions.

 When you use multiple filters, they are executed in order in which they are provided.